 - Educate customers on the impact of no-shows – explain in customer friendly terms how it impacts the business.

-- Consider requesting deposits or a redeemable no-show fee if it’s relevant for your business.
-55% of consumers say they are happy to pay a no-show fee and 51% are happy to pay a deposit to secure a booking.
+- Consider requesting deposits or a redeemable no-show fee if it’s relevant for your Previous research found that 55% of consumers say they are happy to pay a no-show fee and 51% are happy to pay a deposit to secure a booking.

 - Give them the option to cancel in the way they prefer – provide ample opportunity to cancel, across multiple communication channels.
 Make it as easy as possible!